CrazyCoder613/awesome-vue/README.md

  - [vue-long-click](https://github.com/ittus/vue-long-click) - Long click (long press) directive library for vue, support mobile and desktop.
  - [vue-ui-predicate](https://github.com/FGRibreau/ui-predicate/tree/master/packages/ui-predicate-vue) - A rules editor, generic filtering UI, predicates component for Vue JS.
  - [vue-mobile-detection](https://github.com/ajerez/vue-mobile-detection) - Vue.js prototype function `this.$isMobile()` that returns a Boolean value depending on whether or not the user is browsing with a mobile.
  - [vue-input-contenteditable](https://github.com/Cobertos/vue-input-contenteditable) - A Vue component wrapper for `contenteditable` with all the features you normally expect.
 Make beautiful inputs without the restrictions of `input[type='text']`.
-  - [vue-autosizer](https://github.com/hfalucas/vue-autosizer) - A light replacement for built-in `<textarea>` and `<input>` elements allowing them to automatically stretch to fit the content.

 #### Wizard